The Neck Called. It Wants Its Elbow Pain Back.

 It hasn't responded to load

-Then it’s time to ask a better question:
+Then maybe it's time to ask a better question:

 "Why am I so confident this is actually the elbow?"